AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-unpremult"> </a>

 ### `unpremult`
 Divide the RGB channels of the input by the Alpha channel of the input.
-If the Alpha value is zero, it is passed through unchanged.
+If the Alpha value is zero, the `in` value is passed through unchanged.

 |Port |Description                           |Type  |Default           |
 |-----|--------------------------------------|------|------------------|